-Many approaches to the problem of 3D-reconstruction from photographies have been studied, and they are grouped under the generic naming "shape-from-X", where X stands for the clue which is being used (shadows [41], contours [10], texture [46], template [6], structured light [16], motion [32], focus [33], silhouettes [19], etc.).
+Many approaches to the problem of 3D-reconstruction from photographies have been studied, and they are grouped under the generic naming "shape-from-X", where X stands for the clue which is being used (shadows [44], contours [10], texture [49], template [6], structured light [16], motion [35], focus [36], silhouettes [21], etc.).
 Geometric shape-from-X techniques are based on the identification and analysis of feature point or areas in the image.
 In contrast, photometric techniques build upon the analysis of the quantity of light received by each photosite of the camera's sensor.
 Among photometric techniques, shape-from-shading is probably the most famous one.
-This technique, developed in the 70s by Horn et al. [23], consists in 3D-reconstruction from a single image of a shaded scene.
+This technique, developed in the 70s by Horn et al. [25], consists in 3D-reconstruction from a single image of a shaded scene.
 It is a classic illposed inverse problem whose numerical solving usually requires the surface's reflectance to be known [13].
 In order both to limit the ambiguities of shape-from-shading and to allow for automatic reflectance estimation, it has been suggested to consider not just one image of the scene, but several ones acquired from the same viewing angle but under varying lighting.
-This variant, which was introduced in the late 70s by Woodham [47], is known as photometric stereo.
+This variant, which was introduced in the late 70s by Woodham [50], is known as photometric stereo.

 Among the various shape-from-X techniques mentioned above, photometric stereo is the only 3D-scanning technique i.e., the only one which is able to achieve both 3Dreconstruction and reflectance estimation.
 However, early photometric approaches strongly rely on the control of lighting.
-The latter is usually assumed for simplicity to be directional, although the case of nearby point light sources has recently regained some attention [28, 30].
+The latter is usually assumed for simplicity to be directional, although the case of nearby point light sources has recently regained some attention [31, 33].
 More importantly, lighting is assumed to be calibrated.
-Indeed, the uncalibrated problem is ill-posed: the underlying normal map can be estimated only up to a linear ambiguity [18], which reduces to a generalized bas-relief one if integrability is enforced [9].
-To resolve the latter ambiguity, some prior on the scene's surface or geometry must be introduced, see [45] for a recent survey.
-A natural way to enforce integrability consists in following a differential approach to photometric stereo [11, 29] i.e., directly estimate the 3D-surface as a depth map instead of first estimating the surface normals and then integrating them.
-Such a differential approach to photometric stereo can be coupled with variational methods in order to iteratively refine depth, reflectance and lighting in a robust manner [39].
-In addition to the theoretical interest of enforcing integrability in order to limit ambiguities, differential approaches to photometric stereo have the advantage of bypassing the problem of integrating the estimated normal field, which is by itself a non-trivial problem [38].
-Besides, any error in the estimated normal field might propagate during integration, and thus robustness to specularities or shadows must be enforced during normal estimation, see again [45] for some discussion.
+Indeed, the uncalibrated problem is ill-posed: the underlying normal map can be estimated only up to a linear ambiguity [20], which reduces to a generalized bas-relief one if integrability is enforced [9].
+To resolve the latter ambiguity, some prior on the scene's surface or geometry must be introduced, see [48] for a recent survey.
+A natural way to enforce integrability consists in following a differential approach to photometric stereo [11, 32] i.e., directly estimate the 3Dsurface as a depth map instead of first estimating the surface normals and then integrating them.
+Such a differential approach to photometric stereo can be coupled with variational methods in order to iteratively refine depth, reflectance and lighting in a robust manner [42].
+In addition to the theoretical interest of enforcing integrability in order to limit ambiguities, differential approaches to photometric stereo have the advantages of easing combination with other 3D-reconstruction methods [17, 40], and of bypassing the problem of integrating the estimated normal field, which is by itself a non-trivial problem [41].
+Besides, any error in the estimated normal field might propagate during integration, and thus robustness to specularities or shadows must be enforced during normal estimation, see again [48] for some discussion.